Functorial aggregation

-The second thing that makes aggregation difficult is that it's so easy.
+Indeed, modeling aggregation in the same framework as data migration is a challenge.
 Someone might say ``Why don't you just do it?
-If you want to add all the salaries up, just use the fact that $M$ is a commutative monoid and add them up!"
-In some sense this is correct.
-Without knowing what constraints to put on ourselves, especially once we know that aggregation is not functorial in the way querying is, we lack a good sense of boundaries by which to know what sort of structures are off-limits, and what sort of structures are fair game.
+If you want to add all the salaries up, just use the fact that $M$ is a commutative monoid and add them up!''
+In some sense this is right.
+If there are no rules of the game, then nothing prevents us from proceeding ad hoc.
+But $\ccatsharp$ is a context in which data migration naturally lives.
+The universal constructions in $\ccatsharp$ are certain basic moves we can perform: e.g., bicomodule composition (\cref{def.bicomodule}), taking Dirichlet products (\cref{chap.dirichlet}), taking weak duals (\cref{thm.linear_conjunctive_dual}).
+These are all constructions that evidently naturally occur in this context, amounting to what makes sense in the world of data migration.
+In \cref{chap.aggregation} we describe aggregation in this context, playing by the rules of the polynomial ecosystem.

-Luckily, the polynomial ecosystem is so rich with structure that it invites the possibility that one needs nothing else.
-It invites one to constrain themselves to only those mathematical moves that can be expressed cleanly within that language.
-For example, we will see that even taking the transpose of a span or the opposite of a category---often considered to be atomic operations---each arise as the composite of two more basic moves, a monoidal closure and an adjunction.
-The $\poly$ ecosystem provides exactly the right sort of articulate constraints to formulate aggregation category-theoretically alongside querying.